francescabarnes/1st-Markdown/README.md

 ---

-_ Originally from London, somehow found my home in Brussels, discovering the world one country at a time and getting _
+_Originally from London, somehow found my home in Brussels, discovering the world and all the joys it has to offer_

 ### My wierd and wonderful skills